dysonprotocol/dysonprotocol2/x/whaleswap/spec.md

 Module authority differences vs scripts (important):
 - Fee semantics: scripts required attached `udys` to pay nameservice mint fees.
 The module mints to its own account and then forwards coins, so nameservice skips fees in these paths.
 Direct user-facing mints (if any) would still require fees.
-- Liquid denom format: the module uses a direct prefix `whaleswap.dys/coins/<solid>` instead of base64url encoding.
+- Wrappers removed: no liquid denom format; the module accepts any base denoms.
+Liquid semantics are modeled via SettlementMode (ESCROW/LIQUID) on offers.
 - Shares minting: initial and incremental share mints occur to the module account first (no fee), then are sent to LPs.